How Federal Reserve interest rates affect bank interest rates

 If you are carrying a large loan balance with a variable rate, you should try to pay that down because rates will go up as the Fed increases rates.
 Credit cards are notorious for this.
 They will increase rates as the Fed increases rates.

 As a general rule, the longer you wait in a rising rate environment, the higher your interest rates is likely to be.
 Not guaranteed, but likely.
-As we’ve seen in 2022, they did go up along with the rate hikes but then peaked as demand waned.
-Who knows where they will go from here though?
+As we’ve seen in 2023, they did go up along with the rate hikes but then peaked as demand waned.

 What should savers do?